Compliance Best Practices: 5 Steps to Demonstrating Incident Response Readiness

 2. Compliance requirements are always evolving: Similarly, regulatory requirements are continually being revised in response to new threats or technologies.
 For example, the rise of AI will likely influence the next revisions of many compliance standards.
 New legislation may also be passed that introduces an entirely new set of requirements to meet, such as the need for data protection following GDPR.

 Regularly reviewing existing response plans allows you to be ready to tackle the latest threats head on while also meeting new or revised compliance requirements.
 Don’t make the mistake of keeping reviews to the post-incident process; it must be a recurring process.
+Having a structured response plan is crucial to effectively manage the fallout from security incidents, ensuring legal compliance, clear communication with stakeholders, and proactive measures to minimize damage and protect sensitive data.

 Maintaining Compliance Throughout Incident Responses is Critical